alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

       messageRetentionPeriod: 3600
       maximumMessageSize: 1024
     secret: alexs-test-queue-secret
-- kind: Principal
+- kind: ServiceAccount
-  apiVersion: access.govsvc.uk/v1beta1
+  apiVersion: v1
   metadata:
-    name: alexs-test-princ
+    name: alexs-test-sa
     namespace: sandbox-gsp-service-operator-test
     labels:
       group.access.govsvc.uk: alexs-test-principal
 ```
-This will create an SQS Queue on AWS named alexs-test-queue, with a message retention period of 1 hour, and a maximum message size of 1KiB.
+This will create an SQS Queue on AWS named `alexs-test-queue`, with a message retention period of 1 hour, and a maximum message size of 1KiB.
 It will also ensure you can get access to the created queue.
 It will store the queue URL in a secret named `alexs-test-queue-secret` that we will use below.

 Here's an example of an S3 Bucket: